chrischen1/Finalproject-XinHero-/README.md

 ## Downloading and playing the game

-1. Download the game from the Github repository.
+1. Download the game from the Github repository(https://github.com/chrischen1/Finalproject-XinHero-/blob/master/HeroXinversionFinal.swf).
 2. Unzip the folder.
 3. Double clic on the .swf file.
 4. Click start.